Christian faith groups

 The Holy Spirit Association for the Unification of World Christianity was

-organized in 1954 in Seoul, South Korea by Rev. Sun Myung Moon ["One who has
+organized in South Korea by Rev. Sun Myung Moon ["One who has

 clarified the Truth"].
-Some sources say the organization started in Pusan, not Seoul.
+Some sources say the organization started in Pusan; others in Seoul.

 Its followers are often called Moonies by persons outside of the Association.